git0918/ga_proj2/README.md

 - Invest in a house that was built recently
 - Invest in a house that has more full bath rooms
 - Invest in a house with higher basement square footage

-### Organization and Professionalism

-**Project Organization**
-- Are modules imported correctly (using appropriate aliases)?
-- Are data imported/saved using relative paths (so someone can replicate your analysis)?
-- Does the README provide a good executive summary of the project?
-- Is Markdown formatting and comments used appropriately to communicate in the notebooks?
-- Are files & directories organized?
-- Are unnecessary files included?
-- Do files and directories have well-structured, appropriate, consistent names?